takapoui/saffron/experiments/002_sft_qwen_gsm8k.md

 GSM8K eval was disabled for this run.
 The generate samples made it clear accuracy would be near 0, so running a full eval (each pass takes ~29 minutes without a KV cache in the native GPT-2 generator) wasn't worth it.

 Despite the loss dropping from 3.0 to ~1.0, generation samples show the model learning GSM8K stylistic conventions (inline calculator notation `<<2*2=4>>`) but failing to produce coherent arithmetic or reach the `####` answer format.
 Accuracy is expected to be near zero.
-SFT can transfer output style but not mathematical reasoning to a model without the prerequisite knowledge from pretraining.
+In this run, SFT transferred the output style but didn't teach the model math reasoning the pretrained base lacked.

 **Step 0** — pure pretrained language model, no math:
 > There's lots of stuff I can buy.
 I'm in the business.
 I'm not used to it.
 I'm just afraid to look at it and have fun and take it one step further.